lmammino/loige.co/astro/src/content/posts/2017-06-15_my-serverless-talk-at-shift-conference-in-split/index.md

   - serverless
   - javascript
   - node-js
+description: Luciano Mammino recounts his experience speaking at the Shift conference in Split, Croatia about Serverless architecture and its pros and cons.
+He provides links to his talk video, slides, and a Twitter moment.
 ---

 This June, I had an amazing experience talking again about Serverless and how we use it at [Planet 9 Energy](https://planet9energy.com/) at the recent [Shift Conference](http://shift.codeanywhere.com/index2017.html) in Split, Croatia.